The Future of Marriage: Is it Becoming Extinct?

 • Married people report greater levels of sexual fulfillment and frequency

 • Children of a marriage of one man and one woman receive the benefits of learning from role models of each gender.
 Each gender brings different strengths to the table and in marriage, children can receive a balanced influence of the two.
-In our work at Family Dynamics Institute, one of the most common complaints we hear from single moms is that they wished their children had a male influence and role model, a counterpart to compliment them in child-raising.
+In our work at Marriage Helper, one of the most common complaints we hear from single moms is that they wished their children had a male influence and role model, a counterpart to compliment them in child-raising.

 I believe God knew these benefits existed with the marriage of man and woman and that is why He instituted it with the first man and woman (Adam and Eve).
 Modern research also supports the Biblical-based concept of marriage as the ideal environment for a loving relationship of man and wife--and for stable, happy, well-adjusted children.
 Because humans need the security and committed love that marriage offers, I believe it will continue to be the backbone of society until the end of time.